dyllandry/logseq/pages/LMS Project.md

 	- sends notification to students when an unsubmitted assignment is due soon
 	- teacher can see a student's performance across all grades
 - todo
-	- LATER create user flow
+	- LATER create user flow diagrams
+	- LATER create basic UI